pumbaasdad/aws-account/README.md

                         optimal security.
 This sub-account is only created if the `use_system_restore` variable is set to true.
  * Service Control Policies
-    * `manage-iam` - Allows IAM users, IAM policies and account aliases to be managed in a sub-account.
+    * `manage-iam` - Allows IAM users, groups, policies and roles and account aliases to be managed in a sub-account.
+                     It also allows the organization to be described.
     * `system-restore` - Allows the reading and writing of encrypted and unencrypted parameters from the SSM parameter store.
 This service control policy is only created if the `use_system_restore` variable is set to true.